-Sarkhoi Formation interpretation. – Although the Sarkhoi Fm has been interpreted to have formed in a rift setting (Ilyin 1973, 2004), geochemical characterizations of the Sarkhoi volcanics suggest a continental arc affinity (Kuzmichev and Larionov, 2011), with east-dipping subduction inferred to have occurred along the western margin of the TMT (Kuzmichev, 2015).
+Sarkhoi Formation interpretation. – Although the Sarkhoi Fm has been interpreted to have formed in a rift setting (Ilyin 1973, 2004), geochemical characterizations of volcanic rocks of the Sarkhoi Fm suggest a continental arc affinity (Kuzmichev and Larionov, 2011), with east-dipping subduction inferred to have occurred along the western margin of the TMT (Kuzmichev, 2015).
 In the Khuvsgul region, the close association of volcanic flows and ignimbrites with a suite of siliciclastic rocks records volcanic flows interfingering with a marginal marine depositional environment, suggesting the proximity of an actively-subsiding basin adjacent to an active volcanic edifice.

 Arasan Formation description. – Above the Sarkhoi Fm, the Arasan Fm outcrops as tan-to-brown laminated siltstone with occasional 1–3 cm fining-upward packages of medium- to coarse-grained quartz arenite to sublitharenite.
 In the lower Arasan Fm, discontinuous quartz-rich granule to pebble lags occur within fine-grained sandstone or shale layers directly above thicker sandstone beds.
 10–20 cm thick recrystallized dolomite beds punctuate the uppermost ~100 m of very fine-grained sandstone and siltstone, with minor coarse-grained sandstone beds intercalated throughout the uppermost portion of the section.
 Poor exposure precludes both the measurement of a complete stratigraphic section through the Arasan Fm, as well as identification of the basal contact.

-Arasan Formation interpretation. –Although the contact with the underlying Sarkhoi Fm is not exposed, the well-sorted, moderately-mature siliciclastic rocks of the Arasan Fm likely indicate a transition, from mass-wasting-dominated deposition in an actively-subsiding basin, to shoaling and the development of mature sediment sources in a potentially more-quiescent marginal environment.
-The close association of shales and laterally-continuous graded sandstones in the upper Arasan Fm suggests a marginal marine depozone, with episodic instability on the shelf and upper slope driving both gravity flow and suspension-dominated deposition.
+Arasan Formation interpretation. – Though the contact with the underlying Sarkhoi Fm is not exposed, the well-sorted, moderately-mature siliciclastic rocks of the Arasan Fm likely indicate a transition, from mass-wasting-dominated deposition in an actively subsiding basin during Sarkhoi Fm time, to shoaling, the development of mature sediment sources, and deposition within a more-quiescent marginal environment.
+The close association of shales and laterally-continuous graded sandstones in the upper Arasan Fm suggests a marine shelf-margin to upper slope depozone, with episodic instability on the shelf and upper slope driving both gravity-flow and suspension-dominated deposition.

-Ongolog Formation description. – Intercalated graded and massive sandstone, siltstone, and shale of the basal Ongolog Fm is gradually populated up-section by increasing numbers of lonestones, forming a stratified, matrix-supported diamictite.
-The base of the Ongolog Fm is rarely exposed: at Kheseen Gol, the ochre to tawny-brown well-sorted siltstone and sandstone of the upper Arasan Fm grades into poorly-sorted green and purple siltstone and wacke of the overlying Ongolog Fm; however, this contact has been reported to be unconformable elsewhere in the region (Osokin and Tyzhinof, 1998).
+Ongolog Formation description. – Intercalated graded and massive sandstone, siltstone, and shale horizons of the basal Ongolog Fm are populated up-section by increasing numbers of lonestones, forming a stratified, matrix-supported diamictite.
+The base of the Ongolog Fm is rarely exposed: at Kheseen Gol, the ochre to tawny-brown well-sorted siltstone and sandstone of the upper Arasan Fm grades into poorly-sorted green and purple siltstone and wacke of the overlying Ongolog Fm.
+However, this contact has been reported to be unconformable elsewhere in the region (Osokin and Tyzhinov, 1998).
 In some cases, the Arasan Fm is completely absent from the stratigraphy, with the basal Ongolog Fm directly overlying volcanics of the Sarkhoi Fm (Kuzmichev et al, 2001).
 In the Khoridol Saridag Range, with the exception of the exposures described above, the base of the Ongolog Fm is faulted.

-The most complete Ongolog sections outcrop on the easternmost exposures of the Khoridol Saridag Range, where the basal clast-free portion of the Ongolog Fm is up to 400 m thick, and the overlying diamictite ranges from 100 – 250 m thick.
+The most complete Ongolog sections outcrop in the easternmost exposures of the Khoridol Saridag Range, where the basal clast-free portion of the Ongolog Fm is up to 400 m thick, and the overlying diamictite ranges from 100 – 250 m thick.
 The lower, clast-free interval is exposed along the northern ridge bordering the eponymous Ongolog Gol (fig. 3), with poorly sorted, green to tawny-brown wacke transitioning up-section into olive to dark-brown siltstone with discontinuous lenses of medium-grained sandstone to poorly-sorted granule conglomerate, and thin beds of blue to dark gray micritic limestone.
-Arkosic wackes that make up the coarser sandstone beds include subangular quartz plagioclase grains amidst a fine-grained green to brown matrix.
+Arkosic wackes that make up the coarser sandstone beds include subangular quartz and plagioclase grains amidst a fine-grained green to brown matrix.